pnbrown/containers-intro/README.md

 1. The first line of our Dockerfile defines a base image.
-We're using one created by the Python organization that uses the Alpine operating system:
+We're using one created by the Python organization that uses the Buster operating system:

     `FROM python:slim-buster`